friends-of-presta/security-advisories/_posts/2025-01-22-ps_contactinfo.md

 ## Summary

 * **CVE ID**: [CVE-2025-24027](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2025-24027)
-* **Published at**: 2023-08-07
+* **Published at**: 2025-01-22
 * **Advisory source**: PrestaShop
 * **Platform**: PrestaShop
 * **Product**: PrestaShop
 * **Impacted release**: <= 3.3.2, 3.3.3 patched the issue
 * **Product author**: PrestaShop
 * **Weakness**: [CWE-79](https://cwe.mitre.org/data/definitions/79.html)
-* **Severity**: medium (6.2)
+* **Severity**: low (4.1)

 ## Description

-ps_contactinfo, a PrestaShop module for displaying store contact information, has a cross-site scripting (XSS) vulnerability in versions up to and including 3.3.2.
-This can not be exploited in a fresh install of PrestaShop, only shops made vulnerable by third party modules are concerned.
-For example, if the shop has a third party module vulnerable to SQL injections, then ps_contactinfo might execute a stored cross-site scripting in formatting objects.
-Commit d60f9a5634b4fc2d3a8831fb08fe2e1f23cbfa39 keeps formatted addresses from displaying a XSS stored in the database, and the fix is expected to be available in version 3.3.3.
-No workarounds are available aside from applying the fix and keeping all modules maintained and update.
+The ps_contactinfo module for PrestaShop, used to display store contact information, contains a cross-site scripting (XSS) **weakness** in versions up to and including 3.3.2.

+This weakness could lead to a chained vulnerability **if and only if** the store uses a third-party module vulnerable to SQL injection, as ps_contactinfo might execute stored XSS when rendering formatted objects.

+The issue is addressed in commit d60f9a5634b4fc2d3a8831fb08fe2e1f23cbfa39, which prevents formatted addresses from executing stored XSS present in the database.
+The fix will be included in version 3.3.3 of the module.

+No workarounds are currently available, other than applying the fix and ensuring that all modules are properly maintained and up to date.

 ## CVSS base metrics